Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

 The results are illustrated in Fig.~\ref{fig:epoch_skip}.
-We show by dashed lines the tendency of performance, in Fig.~\ref{fig:epoch_skip} (a), and the percentage of skip connections, in Fig.~\ref{fig:epoch_skip} (b), in all the retained operations of DARTS.
-It is clear that the test error strongly correlates with the percentage of skip connections.
-Inspired by this observation, we conduct a preliminary experiment by simply removing skip connections from the search stage and simply refilling them to the target-net with fixed allocated channels $8$ in the evaluation stage.
-As shown by solid lines, DARTS without skip connection (DARTS-S) has a consistent performance with the increment of searched epochs and exhibits smaller standard deviation than the original DARTS.
+We show by dashed lines the tendency of performance in Fig.~\ref{fig:epoch_skip} (a).
+The test error of DARTS increases rapidly with the increase of the search epochs.
+The corresponding percentage of skip connections in all the retained operations is shown in Fig.~\ref{fig:epoch_skip} (b).
+Clearly, the DARTS test error strongly correlates with the percentage of skip connections.
+With the increment of epochs, the unfair advantage of skip connections will gradually increase their architecture parameters.
+Because DARTS picks the top-one operation, skip connection dominates the final architecture.
+DARTS suffers severe degradation when skip connections dominate the searched architectures, which is in line with the observation of previous works~\cite{zela2019understanding,liang2019darts+,chu2020fair,chu2020darts}.
+Inspired by this observation, we conduct a preliminary experiment by simply removing skip connections from the search stage and simply randomly refilling them to the target-net with fixed allocated channels of $8$ in the evaluation stage.
+As shown by solid lines, DARTS without skip connection in the search stage (DARTS-S) has a consistent performance with the increment of searched epochs and exhibits smaller standard deviations than the original DARTS.

-We can deduce from the comparison of DARTS and DARTS-S that the poor robustness and stability of DARTS are due to the skip connections.
-In DARTS-S, however, the process of refilling skip connections is not automatic.
-It motivates us to create a new framework of DARTS for automatically refilling skip connections in the evaluation stage.
+We can deduce from the comparison of DARTS and DARTS-S that DARTS shows better performance and much better stability after removing skip connections from the search stage and refilling them to the evaluation stage.
+Consequently, we can conclude that the existing framework is somewhat unreasonable to search the position of skip connections in the shallow super-net and then construct a deep target-net based on the searched cells.
+In DARTS-S, however, the process of refilling skip connections in the evaluation stage is rough and manual.
+It motivates us to create a new strategy for implicitly searching and automatically refilling skip connections in the proper positions in the evaluation stage.